Arkitekt

-Arkitekt is an Irish/British rock/electronica band.
+Arkitekt were an Irish/British rock/electronica band.
 The group is a derivative from Mono Band.

 Formation

 While working with Mono Band, Noel Hogan (The Cranberries), received a track from the singer-songwriter, Richard Walters.
 Upon listening to the track, Hogan asked him to contribute to Mono Band.
 After recording and touring with Mono Band, they decided to continue working together and Arkitekt was born.